Healthedata1/IG-Template4/Templating notes.md

 do QA on IG Template4

+##### Errors:
+1.
+ImplementationGuide.definition.parameter[40].value	error	Supressed messages file is not using the new format (see https://confluence.hl7.org/display/FHIR/Implementation+Guide+Parameters): the file: `input/ignoreWarnings.txt` is empty!

 notes and intro are leaking into the output folder...! and I don't know why.

 output/StructureDefinition-identifier-status-intro.md